Skip to Main Content

 Tip

-PebblePad is a bucket that can hold all your uploaded artefacts.
-However, a portfolio is a curated collection.
+A portfolio should be a curated collection.
 Select what best reflects your portfolio’s purpose.
 Remember, while you judge something as not relevant now, it could be later.
-Make sure you add tags so you can find it easily later.

 Keeping it professional